luthier/luthier-core/guide/luthier/navigation.md

 While on the `gallery/photos` page, no section navigation will be displayed.

-The Kalf layout view contains convenience methods for individual views (extending the layout class) to add items to the section navigation and to add additional headings.
+The Luthier layout view contains convenience methods for individual views (extending the layout class) to add items to the section navigation and to add additional headings.
 Note that additional section navigation items apply only to the current view, thus to modify the section navigation for all pages/views of a particular group of controllers,